former Bankstown City

 Bankstown is named in honour of Sir Joseph Banks, the botanist.

 persons per hectare

-The City is served by the M4 Western Motorway and the Bankstown and Emu Plains/Richmond railway lines.
+Bankstown City is served by the Hume Highway, the South Western Motorway, Bankstown Airport, and the Bankstown and East Hills railway lines.

-The original inhabitants of the Auburn area were the Wangal clan of the Eora Aboriginal tribe.
+The original inhabitants of the Bankstown area were the Gweagal, Bidjigal and Dharug Aboriginal people.

 Bankstown City includes the suburbs of Bankstown, Bankstown Aerodrome, Bass Hill, Birrong, Chester Hill (part), Chullora, Condell Park, East Hills, Georges Hall, Greenacre (part), Lansdowne, Milperra, Mount Lewis, Padstow, Padstow Heights, Panania, Picnic Point, Potts Hill, Punchbowl (part), Regents Park (part), Revesby, Revesby Heights, Sefton, Villawood (part) and Yagoona.